 After completing courses and exams, students turn to the PhD dissertation.
 The first step is a dissertation proposal that briefly outlines the research question, significance, argument, hypotheses, and methodology of the dissertation.
 A proposal seminar, required in the winter quarter of the third year, is a weekly seminar devoted solely to presentation and collective discussion of several drafts of each student's dissertation proposal.
-The proposal must be approved by a committee of three faculty who agree to supervise the dissertation research and present the proposal for department approval.
+By the end of Autumn Quarter of the fourth year, the proposal must be approved by a committee of three faculty who agree to supervise the dissertation research and present the proposal for department approval.

 Writing a dissertation is usually an extended process of going back and forth with committee members on drafts and redrafts of chapters.
 Upon receiving final approval by the dissertation committee, the candidate gives a formal presentation based on the dissertation.
 Following the presentation, which is open to the public, the candidate is questioned by an examining committee of three faculty members (usually the dissertation committee).